blowdart/AspNetCoreIdentityEncryption/readme.md

 }
 ```

-As you can see each method takes two parameters, a `keyId` and the data
+As you can see each method takes two parameters: a `keyId` and the data
 to be protected.
 Where does the `keyId` come from?
 Your key ring.
 When encrypting data
 ASP.NET Core Identity will pass in the current key identifier, then prepend it to the data
 returned from your `Protect` method.
 When it comes to decrypt data Identity will extract the